GTM members benefits:

 Sheeraz earned degrees in environmental engineering from Brown University and Stanford University.
 When he’s not working, Sheeraz enjoys family time, chess, skiing and riding his bike.

-Shawn Kerrigan, Ph.D., heads technology and new product development.
-Kerrigan’s prior experience includes more than four years as a consultant with McKinsey & Co. focusing on the energy and materials industries, where he worked on growth strategies, operations transformations and merger planning/post-merger integration.
-He also spent two years as a senior investment associate with Bridgewater Associates, a leading global macro quantitative hedge fund.
-He earned a doctorate in engineering from Stanford University, where he conducted interdisciplinary research across engineering, computer science, and law.
+Shawn Kerrigan, Ph.D., has led technology and new product development for Locus Energy since 2010.
+Kerrigan’s prior experience includes four years as a consultant with McKinsey & Co. focusing on the energy industry, where he worked on growth and operations strategies for utilities, solar companies, and other energy companies.
+He also spent two years as a Senior Investment Associate with Bridgewater Associates, a leading global macro quantitative hedge fund.
+He earned a doctorate in engineering from Stanford University, where he conducted interdisciplinary research across engineering, computer science and law.

 Emily Kirsch is the Founder and CEO of Powerhouse, an Oakland based co-working space and seed fund that houses and invests in intelligent energy entrepreneurs.
 Prior to founding Powerhouse, Emily worked with Van Jones, a former advisor to President Obama turned CNN political commentator, to launch the Green Jobs Corps; Oakland's first renewables focused job training program.Emily is the founding convener of the the Oakland Climate Action Coalition which drafted and secured passage of what was the most ambitious Energy and Climate Action Plan of any city in the country.
 In addition, Emily worked with the solar company Mosaic to secure their first customers and launch their pilot platform.
 Emily is a 2012 New Leaders Council Alumni, was featured in the '15 for 2015 Women Leaders in Cleantech', was a 2015 winner of the 'East Bay Innovation Award for Cleantech', and was a 'Grist 50: The 50 People You'll Be Talking About in 2016.'
 Emily serves on the Board of PV Complete and is on the Advisory Board of the University of San Francisco’s Masters of Science in Energy Systems Management.
 Emily has guest lectured at UC Berkeley and Stanford.